New Research into the Impact of Rescue Work on Mental and Physical Health

 Reuniting Lost Pets

-For stray dogs in particular, and cats who appear owned or are well socialised, investing effort into reuniting pets with their pet owners is a great way to improve efficiency and address capacity issues in your facility.
+For stray dogs in particular, and cats who appear owned or are well socialised, investing effort into reuniting pets with their guardians is a great way to improve efficiency and address capacity issues in your facility.

 -